Owen-kc/ComputationalTheory/README.md

 ### Strategy and Methodology
 - Algorithm Design: The solve_numbers function simulates the game, enforcing rules about number usage and operations.
-- Reverse Polish Notation (RPN): Employed for efficient expression evaluation, simplifying the computational logic by eliminating the need for operation precedence and parantheses.
+- Reverse Polish Notation (RPN): Employed for efficient expression evaluation, simplifying the computational logic by eliminating the need for operation precedence and parentheses.
-- Functional Programming: The project utilizes immutable data structures and higher-order functions where possible to enhance the modularity and maintainability.
+- Functional Programming: The project utilizes immutable data structures and higher-order functions where possible to enhance modularity and maintainability.

 ### Implementation Details
 - `solve_numbers` Function: This method executes and outputs the result of the solution process, detailing each step taken by the functions and the entire solution.
 If there is more than one solution, the function outputs each solution and returns a total number of solutions at the end.